 As a recent semi-retiree, I can confirm that the lifestyle semi-retirement offers is fantastic.
 I am really grateful for the freedom and work-life balance our family enjoys these days.

-There are several different Semi-FIRE strategies you can use to semi-retire.
+There are several different Semi-FI strategies you can use to semi-retire.
 The best thing is that with most of these strategies you will still become financially independent at some point in the future.

 In the meantime, you get to design and enjoy your ideal lifestyle – long before you reach Financial Independence.